 “A goal without a plan is just a wish.” as Antoine De Saint-Exupery said, so get your goals out of your head and write them down.

 Then break them down into smaller steps to identify what needs to happen first, second, third.
-Track your progress throughout and tweak as you go.
+Track your progress and tweak as you go.

 #2 KEEP YOUR GOALS VISIBLE

 Put your quarterly goals where you can see them daily in your office.
 For personal goals put stick them on the fridge, bathroom mirror or use a vision statement or board.

 Research has shown that those who keep their goals to themselves are 64% more likely to fail than people who share their goals.
-So share your goals with your business partner, friends, family and even on social media for additional accountability.
+So share your goals with a work colleague, your team, partner, friends, family and even on social media for additional accountability.

 In the next blog post – Part 2 – we’ll look at the last 3 reasons why people don’t reach their goals.

-In the mean time, you can read about the 7 Key Planning Questions for 2018 blog post by clicking the link.
-I cover the seven key areas you need to think about and plan for in your business if you want to achieve your goals in 2018.
+In the mean time, you can read about the 7 Essential Planning Questions for 2019 blog post by clicking the link.
+I cover the seven key areas you need to think about and plan for if you want to achieve your goals in 2019.

-You can also download your own customisable 90-Day Action Plan around these seven business areas and start planning for the next quarter.
+You can also download your own customisable 90-Day Action Plan around these seven areas and start planning for the next quarter.